Ultimate quantum sensitivity in the estimation of the delay between two interfering photons through frequency-resolving

-A different approach with respect to standard two-photon interference takes advantage of current detectors capable to resolve the time of arrival of the photons~\cite{Legero2003,Legero2004,Tamma2015,Wang2018,Scott2020,Prakash2021}, or their frequencies~\cite{Jin2015,Yepiz-Graciano2020}, in order to restore quantum interference even for photonic wave-packets not overlapping in the frequency or time domain, respectively.
-Indeed, one can observe quantum beating~\cite{Legero2003,Legero2004,Laibacher2018,Orre2019}, i.e. the oscillations in the count of coincidence and bunching events of two photons with different frequencies or with a certain delay as a function of the detection times or the detected frequencies, respectively.
-The period of the measured quantum beats can then be exploited to infer the value of the delay or the frequency shift between the two photons independently of the overlap between the photonic wave-packets.
-However, although a quantum advantage for inner-mode interference of independent photons has been already demonstrated from a computational point of view ~\cite{Laibacher2015,Tamma2016,Tamma2021}, the ultimate precision of such technique from a metrological perspective is yet not known.
-This motivates the following important questions pertinent to the development of high-precision quantum sensing technologies.
-Is there a quantum metrological advantage arising from the inner-mode quantum interference of independent photons?
-If yes, is it possible to quantify such an advantage in terms of the associated Fisher information?
-Indeed, an enhancement in the precision of estimation schemes, particularly for time delays, would largely increase the feasibility of protocols for the observation of nanomaterials or nanostructures in biological samples, such as cell membranes and DNA structures.
+A different approach with respect to standard two-photon interference takes advantage of current detectors capable to resolve inner-mode variables of the photons, such as their time of arrival~\cite{Legero2003,Legero2004,Tamma2015,Wang2018, Scott2020,Prakash2021}, or their frequencies~\cite{Jin2015,Yepiz-Graciano2020,Hiemstra2020}.
+Indeed, one can exploit the quantum beating, i.e. the oscillations in the count of coincidence and bunching events of two photons as a function of the detection times or the detected frequencies, to infer the value of the frequency-shift or the time delay of the two photons, respectively~\cite{Legero2003,Legero2004,Laibacher2018,Orre2019}.
+Furthermore, differently from non-resolved two-photon interference (i.e. standard interferometry performed without resolving the photonic inner-mode variables) quantum beating can be observed even in the case of negligible overlap in the time or frequency domain between the photonic wave-packets impinging at the beam-splitter.
+However, although a quantum advantage for inner-mode variables interference of independent photons has been already demonstrated from a computational point of view~\cite{Laibacher2015, Tamma2016, Tamma2021}, the ultimate precision of such technique from a metrological perspective is yet not known.
+This motivates the following important questions pertinent to the development of high-precision quantum sensing technologies, such as feasible observation and imaging of nanomaterials or nanostructures in biological samples~\cite{Lyons2018}.
+Is there a quantum metrological advantage arising from the inner-mode variables quantum interference of photons?
+If yes, is it possible to quantify such an advantage in terms of the ultimate precision fundamentally achievable?
+How does such an advantage depend on the value of the parameter to estimate?